DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-05-05-finding-universities.md

 ### 4. Make some assumptions about universities

 All of these approaches depend on every provider giving us decent data.
-They're good longterm solutions but they won’t improve search results immediately, and as data is collected the benefits may only be seen by some.
+They're good longterm solutions but they will not improve search results immediately, and as data is collected the benefits may only be seen by some.

 Alternatively, we could assume that each university works with many schools near to its campus.
 Rather than representing that campus as a single point, we might extend the point by something like 5 miles, creating an estimated area for that university.